 - You will be placed in a holding cell.
 If the jail is busy, you may not be processed immediately.

-- The first step is that you will answer some questions, such as what is your legal name, street address, birth date and contact person.
+- The first step is that you will answer some questions, such as what your legal name is, street address, birth date and contact person.